 Secondly, if the trunk is held rigid all the way up to the crown, then all the stresses from wind are focused on the branches in the crown, rather than being absorbed by natural flexing of the trunk.
 Trees bend in the wind to protect themselves, so a tree held tightly will have branches breaking, and we create more damage, even though we are trying to reduce it.

 So what to do?
-We could of course not stake at all, but that creates its own problems, chiefly for the good development of the roots.
+We could of course not stake the tree at all, but that creates its own problems, chiefly for the good development of the roots.
 When we plant a tree we firm the soil down around the roots, as we should, but that doesn’t prevent the root-ball moving a little in the soil, as the trunk flexes in the wind.
 In an open, windy location this type of movement is going on all the time.
 The roots are sending out tiny new roots to explore the new soil around them, looking for water and nutrients.
 This is natural and necessary for the tree to establish itself properly.
 But those roots are thin and fragile.
 Once their tips anchor in the new ground, movement of the root ball – such as happens as the tree rocks in the wind – breaks that precious connection, and the process must start all over again and again.